dector/social-interaction/Interpersonal-Relationship-Principles.md

 All participants shouldn't manipulate others or lie to them even for "their own sake".
 All participants should provide a maximum amount of related information required for another's person decision-making process.
 Everybody may demand this from other participants and may expect that other participants are followed by these principles as well.

+## 3. Cooperation

+I believe that cooperation is one of key principles for setting up healthy and mature interpersonal relationship.
+That means that I expect that all participants should try to put all possible efforts to understand and to percieve others correctly.
+In case of lack of information it shouldn't be implied but asked.

-## 3. Discussions
+## 4. Discussions

-Discussion based on previous principles (personal freedom and honesty) is considered as the main instrument for resolving a conflict of interests, thoughts interchange, criticism providing and relationship development.
+Discussion based on previous principles (personal freedom, honesty and cooperation) is considered as the main instrument for resolving a conflict of interests, thoughts interchange, criticism providing and relationship development.

 ## Remarks